THE CLARK MOLLENHOFF AWARD FOR INVESTIGATIVE REPORTING

 The Clark Mollenhoff Award for Excellence in Investigative Reporting is sponsored by The Institute on Political Journalism, an educational program sponsored by The Fund for American Studies.
-The presentation of the award, including a cash prize of $2,500 will take place during a ceremony at the National Press Club in Washington, D.C. on June 19, 2015.
+The presentation of the award, including a cash prize of $2,500 will take place during a ceremony at the National Press Club in Washington, D.C. in June 2016.

 Click Here for a List of Past Winners

 Each year, approximately 100 of the nation's brightest collegiate journalists are chosen to spend the summer in Washington, DC at The Institute on Political Journalism.
 They intern at news organizations throughout the nation's capital while taking courses in economics and ethics at George Mason University and attending site briefings and guest lectures by prominent reporters and editors.